hansthen/pxe/README.md

 [pxe](https://github.com/jpetazzo/pxe), although I used his code to create the debian images.

-#Acknowledgements
+## Acknowledgements
-D. Anderson for ptftpd and pixiecore.
+David Anderson for ptftpd and pixiecore.
-M. Pettazoni for ptftpd.
+Maurice Pettazoni for ptftpd.
-J. Pettazoni for pxe.
+Joe Pettazoni for pxe.
+Dag Wieers for packaging atftp for Centos.